harumuki/thorsten-hans.com/_posts/2019-11-26-azure-container-registry-unleashed-integrate-acr-and-azure-monitor.md

 Store the content of the snippet above to a local file (I called mine feed-acr.sh).
 Change the file mode bits to allow script execution via `chmod +x feed-acr.sh` and run the script via `./feed-acr.sh`.

-## Query ACR events and metrics from Azure Monitor
+## Query ACR Events And Metrics Using Azure Monitor

 Having some data in Azure Monitor, you can move over to Azure Portal and examine the collected data.
 First let’s look at the ACR Logs.
 In Preview, ACR logs just two kinds of events.